Local Policies & Regulations

-Local Policy and Regulation as an enabling framework in waste management
+Local Policies and Regulations as an enabling framework in waste management

 Local policy and regulation play a crucial role in protecting the environment as a prevention act to support sustainable action and behavioural change at a larger scale.
 It promotes sustainability will restrict individual consumption and will regulate business production to take environmental aspects into account.